 As the term “wildlife” itself suggests, it means undomesticated or grown in the wild.
 In simple terms, it refers to all the flora and fauna that live in their natural habitat.

 The term wildlife is also defined under Section 2(37) of the Wildlife Protection Act, 1972.
 As per the section, wildlife refers to any animal, either aquatic or territorial, and vegetation that constitutes our natural habitat.
 In simple words, it means all the plants and animals that live in the natural habitat will be considered our wildlife.
-These organisms are very important for maintaining the ecological balance and help us to fulfil our needs.
+These organisms are very important for maintaining the ecological balance and helping us to fulfil our needs.

 Introduction of wildlife conservation